akash-midha/JavaScript-Interview/README.md

 2. It's useful when we want to limit the number of times an event handler runs, such as limiting API calls while user is typing or resizing the window.

-3. Example: In search input field, we want to send request only when user stope typing for 300-400ms instead of every typestroke.
+3. Example: In search input field, we want to send request only when user stop typing for 300-400ms instead of every typestroke.

 ## Throttling